daedalus812/CaramellaBeachClubGUI_LabSisInf/README.md

 # Caramella Beach Club DB GUI 🏖️

 Welcome to Caramella Beach Club DB GUI repository!
 This Windows program is the subject of examination for the Laboratory of Information Systems course at the University of Calabria.
-It facilitates the management of the database and access to the system of the Caramella Beach Club.
+It facilitates the management of your database and access to it

 ## Usage 🚀